Matt-The-Generico/easyascii/README.md

 #### table()

 Display a list of dictionaries as a formatted table.

+There are 8 styles for the table: light, heavy, double, rounded, star, hash, plus and dots.

 ``data = [{"ID": 1, "Name": "A"}, {"ID": 2, "Name": "B"}]``